pingcap/blog/tidb-in-shopee.md

 - **Supports elastic horizontal scalability.** We can scale the database horizontally simply by adding new TiKV nodes when the data size increases.
 - **Guarantees strong data consistency with auto partitioning.** All the data in TiDB is automatically partitioned into smaller chunks, and automatically replicated and made strongly consistent by executing the [Raft Consensus Algorithm](https://raft.github.io/).
 This implementation saves us time and reduces operational cost of manually partitioning and managing tables.
-- **Highly compatible with the MySQL protocol.** We can use TiDB as if we were using MySQL, almost like “a MySQL with infinite capacity”, so to speak.
+- **Highly compatible with the MySQL protocol.** We can use TiDB as if we were using MySQL, almost like "a MySQL with infinite capacity", so to speak.
 This compatibility also lowers migration cost and keeps our application development productive because developers do not have to learn a new database.
 - **Supports online DDL.** We can add new columns and indices without downtime.

 **Disadvantage:**